 TRUTH AND TRUST – Through the glass darkly

 Amid the troublesome and often shameful goings-on I couldn’t help reflect on my professorial experiences and the question I would ask my Contemporary Social Issues class at the beginning of every semester.
 It was one among several questions designed to set a frame as to how those in the class generally thought about the American experiment and to also suggest what we would be discussing in the class in terms of the social, political and economic elements linked to their thoughts.
-The particular question I recalled was, “Do you trust our government?”
-And the reason it resonated so strongly amid the House gathering was that 70 to 80 percent of the students, in over two decades of classes, answered “No.” This result always seemed a bit disheartening, especially as the bulk of the remaining percentage bordered on the “not really” line.
+The particular question I recalled was “Do you trust our government?”
+And the reason it resonated so strongly amid my television viewing was that 70 to 80 percent of the students, in over two decades of classes, answered “No.” This result always seemed a bit disheartening, especially as the bulk of the remaining percentage bordered on the “not really” line.
 Yet the result reflected a growing reality that demanded examination.
 (I would also ask this question at public discussions and/or conferences with much the same result.)

 About the author:

 Politics editor James Palombo’s work focuses on issues related to social, political and economic concerns in the U.S. and abroad.
 He is the author of several books, the most prominent being his autobiographical discourse, “Criminal to Critic-Reflections Amid The American Experiment,”Rowman and Littlefield Publishers.
 The book chronicles his experiences from drug dealer and convict to social worker, professor, world traveler and public policy advocate.
 While continuing to travel he divides his time mainly between Endicott, New York, and San Miguel de Allende, Mexico.